Duanettt/Netpix/README.md

    * Run the game directly from Visual Studio.

 I will update this section with CMake instructions once it's ready for cross-platform development.

+## Usages
+- Movement: Control the player using the arrow keys.
+- Animations: Player states change automatically based on movement and interactions.
+- Music: Background music plays while the game runs.
+You can customize it by replacing the audio files in the assets directory.

+## Future Plans
+- Combat System: Implement a combat system allowing players to attack enemies and NPC's, this mainly involves building out our collision detection.
+- Level System: Add multiple levels with increasing difficulty.
+- Menu System: Implement a main menu and pause menu with options for controlling music and game settings.